airbnb/streamalert/docs/source/clusters.rst

   }

 This creates a new CloudTrail and an S3 bucket for the resulting logs.
-Each new object in the bucket invokes the StreamAlert classifier function via :ref:`S3 events <s3_events>`.
+Each new object in the bucket will invoke the StreamAlert classifier function via S3 events.
 For this data, rules should be written against the ``cloudtrail:events`` log type.

 Example: CloudTrail via CloudWatch Logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~